-Texas has a long, often bloody history, so it’s not surprising that it’s also got a lot of restless spirits.
-There are so many Texas ghost stories that it’s hard to pick the best, but we’ve narrowed down a slew of tales into a terrifying top twelve.
+Texas has a long, often bloody, history, so it’s not surprising that it’s also got a lot of restless spirits.
+There are so many Texas ghost stories that it’s hard to pick the best, but we’ve narrowed it down to a slew of tales.

 Looking for even more creepy ghost stories from Texas?
 Check out this list.

 Now here’s the urban legend: the hospital experienced a string of odd deaths.
-The patients were dying in room order—first 201 would go, then 202, 203, 204.
+The patients were dying in room order - first 201 would go, then 202, 203, 204.
 The nurses and doctors were very suspicious, especially when patients began talking about a nurse in an old-style uniform.
 They watched the security tapes and saw the patients talking to someone when no one else was in the room.
-They saw curtains close on their own, tracheotomy tubes get pulled out by an unseen force.
 They were puzzled, until the next room in order was left empty.
-Then the deaths stopped.
+Then, the deaths stopped.
 There have been no more incidents since.

 The Cooper family had just moved into a new house in Texas.
-Before their first meal there, the father took a photo of his wife, his mother-in-law, and his two kids.
+Before their first meal there, the father took a photo of his wife, grandmother, and two kids.
 Then, they sat down to eat.

 This legend dates back to the 1800s.
 The story goes that a family had settled down in San Antonio near Elm Creek.
 They were farmers and their horses and donkeys were crucial to their business.
 Somehow, the son of a wealthy merchant came into contact with one of their animals as he was riding past their farm on his horse.
 He taunted it and it bit him in retaliation.
 He began to beat it severely, and the family came running out of their house to see what was going on.
 They couldn’t persuade the man to stop hurting their animal, so they threw rocks at him until he rode away, swearing revenge.